-React is not only whole–heartedly supported by its creator, Facebook — which it must, since its livelihood depends on it — but also by a giant community of developers from all around the world.
-This results in a staggering number of tutorials, resources, tips, and guides, many of which are free and open–sourced.
-They can be found on sites such as Stack Overflow, Reddit, Dev.to, and on many others blogs, podcasts and Youtube channels.
+React is not only wholeheartedly supported by its creator, Facebook — which it must since its livelihood depends on it — but also by a giant community of developers from all around the world.
+This results in a staggering number of tutorials, resources, tips, and guides, many of which are free and open-sourced.
+They can be found on sites such as Stack Overflow, Reddit, Dev.to, and on many other blogs, podcasts and Youtube channels.
 And for those in a real hurry — there are even component libraries available for free.

 8. Hand In Hand With Search Engine Optimization

 In the end, even the most beautiful web application won’t do its job if it’s hidden away in the depths of the internet and therefore, is far beyond consumers’ awareness.
 That’s why it’s crucial to play along with Google and put some effort into growing your site’s ranking.
 This also depends on the type of content you share such as infographics, online podcasts, etc. So, together, these approaches will help improve site performance.